binkley/homebrewery-files/witch.md

 _&ldquo;Stars don't care what you wish, and magic doesn't make things better.&rdquo; We'll see about that._

 - **Antagonize** <br>
-  A sharp word and a colder glare &mdash; your enemy lashes out recklessly, unable to ignore the sting.
+  A sharp word and a colder glare&mdash;your enemy lashes out recklessly, unable to ignore the sting.
   _(The Book of Many Things, WotC)_

 - **Bestow Curse** <br>